-With an aftermarket electric fan, you can help reduce the risk.
+With an aftermarket electric fan, you can help reduce the risk of vapor lock.
 With cooling fans running automatically, you can effectively lower the engine heat.

 3. Add Electric Fuel Pump

-This isn’t an easy step and might require the help of a qualified technician to get the job done.
+This isn’t an easy step, and it might require the help of a qualified technician to get the job done.
 However, it should reduce the heat from the system, thereby preventing vapor lock.

 4. Add a New Fuel Line